Oak Cemetery

 smuggler and courier who died on January

-soldier from Mississippi who later built the
+A Confederate soldier from Mississippi who

-famed "Captain's Castle" in Cameron,
+later built the famed "Captain's Castle" in

-Oklahoma, is buried beneath a unique
+Cameron, Oklahoma, Reynolds is buried

-monument of a wounded soldier behind
+beneath a unique monument of a wounded

-helped by two young women.
-The statue
+soldier behind helped by two young women.

-the wounded Captain Reynolds from the
+who rescued the wounded Captain Reynolds

-battlefield of New Hope, Georgia.
+from the battlefield of New Hope, Georgia.

 History Written in Stone